zeyap/legacy-personal-website/_posts/2016-7-01-Safety-Card.markdown

   </tbody>
 </table>

- We assume the safety cards' level of realism will affect the comprehensibility of them, measured by: 1.
+ <p>We assume the safety cards' level of realism will affect the comprehensibility of them, measured by: 1.
 Eye-tracking, 2.
 Simulation operation test performance, 3.
 Self-report questionaire (System Usability Scale), 4.
-Interview
+Interview</p>

         </div>
 		<div class="col">